 Framed back carriers

-EN 13209-1 is a standard that publishes the safety requirements and test methods for child back carriers with frames that are intended to be used by children of weight below 22 kg.
+EN 13209-1 is a standard that publishes the safety requirements and test methods for child back carriers with frames that are intended to be used by children of weight below 18 kg.
+It also covers user instructions information.

 Should the warning text be printed on the product or the packaging?